Have you ever wondered what is the average foreign language salary or how much does a language expert earns in India and elsewhere?

 When you learn a less widespread language, say Arabic, Persian, Turkish, Italian, Russian, Korean, Portuguese, Bahasa, Dutch, Scandinavian languages, to name a few, you will have something rewarding to add to your resume.

-Any of these languages can become an asset in professional life, considering there is a scarcity of people fluent in these tongues.
+Any of these languages can become an asset in professional life, considering the scarcity of people fluent in these tongues.

 That is the primary reason you could very well earn more.

-Yesterday only, I received a requirement for Bulgarian specialist with CTC of 15Lakh in Mumbai.
+Yesterday only, I received a requirement for a Bulgarian specialist with a CTC of 15Lakh in Mumbai.
 And I receive such emails all the time.

 The less rare skill is available in the market, the more income you can make.
 There is just one caveat — There aren’t enough jobs.

 The long stretches of no work are also common.
 The contacts, references, and experience play a vital role in this category.

 Foreign Language Salary depends on Work Type & Organization

 The language specialists and their foreign language salary scale, depending on the work and organization where they are working.

 If you get employed to work for the Marketing or PR Department in any Multi-National Corporation, your remuneration can be from Rs 35,000 to Rs.
 60,000 each month.